-The Retention of Illinois Students & Equity (RISE) Act allows qualifying undocumented students and transgender students who are not otherwise eligible for federal financial aid to apply for all forms of state financial aid.
-The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for the Monetary Award Program (MAP), the state's largest need-based grant program for low-income college students.
+The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students to apply for all forms of state financial aid.
+The Alternative Application for Illinois Financial Aid provides a way for these qualified students to apply for the Monetary Award Program (MAP), the state's largest need-based grant program for low-income college students.

 For more information, go to RISE Act and Alternative Application (ISAC) or apply at Alternative Application for Illinois Financial Aid.